jangelsb/git-plus-alfred-workflow/readme.md

   config: /path/to/custom/scripts.yaml
 ```
 **NOTE**
+* If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`
+* Optional flags
   * `config` is an optional path to an actions.yaml that is only for that repo.
 The working directory for that path is the workflow's directory.
-* If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`
   * `is_root: true` is an optional flag that will add all the subfolders as locations
   * `show_default_commands: false` is an optional flag that will not include any of the default (git) commands for that location

 ### Step 2 (optional)